yoomambo/AISHLoader/README.md

+# To Do:
+- [ ] Make statechart diagram of system - list all states.
+This documents the flow/architecture of the system
+- [ ] Document Installation
+- [ ] Sync CAD
+- [ ] Document UI

+# Installation
+`pass`

 # Stepper Motor Driver
 A `STEPPERONLINE Stepper Motor Driver` controller was used to control the linear rail.
 It was set to 400 pulses/rotation, meaning that each time the Arduino pulses the motor driver, the motor rotates 1/400 of a rotation.
 The pinout used is shown below: